-The Authority has adopted all current Statements of the Governmental Accounting Standards Board (GASB) that are applicable.
-As part of implementing GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, the Authority has restated the beginning net position in the Statements of Net Position, effectively decreasing net position as of July 1, 2012 by \$326,832.
+For the year ended June 30, 2014, the Authority implemented GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, the Authority has restated the beginning net position in the Statements of Net Position, effectively decreasing net position as of July 1, 2012 by \$326,832.
 The decrease results from no longer deferring and amortizing bond issuance costs over the life of the bond repayment.
-Further, the Authority has restated its net capital assets to reflect that a component of those assets as of June 30, 2014 and 2013 - deferred amount on bond refunding - is now reported as a deferred outflow of resources on the Statements of Net Position.
-The effect of this change, as of June 30, 2014 and 2013, is a decrease in total other assets and a corresponding increase of deferred outflows of resources of \$58,677 and \$117,355, respectively.
+Further, the Authority has restated its net capital assets to reflect that a component of those assets as of June 30, 2014 - deferred amount on bond refunding - is now reported as a deferred outflow of resources on the Statements of Net Position.
+The effect of this change, as of June 30, 2014, is a decrease in total other assets and a corresponding increase of deferred outflows of resources of \$58,677.